flavien360/trello-notif-crusher/README.md

 # Usage
 1. Open a Trello board
 2. Hit "u" to open or close the notification panel
-3. Hit "e" to Mark All as Read
+3. When the notification panel is open, hit "e" to Mark All as Read and close the panel